SteveWhiteCopywrites/Entrepreneurship_Journalism/README.md

 ## Entrepreneur Features

-A selection of features from *Entrepreneurs GB Magazine*, highlighting emerging companies, founder stories and the wider UK startup ecosystem.
+A selection of features I wrote for *Entrepreneurs GB Magazine*, highlighting emerging companies, founder stories and the wider UK startup ecosystem.

-This section highlights the stories of entrepreneur Ben Clifford, Birmingham-born Angus Drummond, and Liverpool's Joseph Clarke, each of whom have overcome considerable personal challenges to succeed in business.
+This section highlights the stories of Bristolian, Ben Clifford, Birmingham-born Angus Drummond, and Liverpool's Joseph Clarke, each of whom have overcome considerable personal challenges to succeed in business.

 ![Entrepreneur_Features_and_Editorial](features.png)